SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-13-arraignment-day-2023.md

 Of course there was weirdness:
 - Trump didn't have to get a mugshot.
 They used a public photo instead.
   - However, his co-defendant in these matters, Mr. Nauta, _did_ have to do so.
-- Afterward, Trump was not remanded into custody.
+- Trump was not remanded into custody.
 Instead, he repaired to a local Cuban restaurant, center of the _very_ conservative, _very_ Republican, elders of the Cuban exile community in Miami, and threw a little party.
 Then he departed on his private jet for his private club in New Jersey.
-  - Other people who have concealed/passed on classified docs go directly to jail, even before indictment, let alone arraignment.
+  - However, other people who have concealed/passed on classified docs go directly to jail, even before indictment, let alone arraignment.
 Perhaps they "threw a little party" in their cells.
+I guess a cell is _very slightly_ like a private club?

 Tell me again about how we don't have 2 tiers of justice in the US.